whatsthestoryglory/BostonHousing/BostonHousing.md

     ##  3, shrinkage = 0.1 and n.minobsinnode = 10.

 Here we can see we’ve improved, we’re now at a RMSE of 3.22 and MAE of 2.22.
-Can we do any better by going back to the data and performing some transformations on the data?
+Now that we have a baseline on what can be done with minimal interactions with the data, can we do any better by going back to the data and performing some transformations?